Bat Control Services

 Common Bat Problems

-- Bats are not aggressive to humans, but it is still important that you don't interact with bats.
+- Bats are not typically aggressive toward humans, but it is still important that you don't interact with bats as they may scratch or bite if they feel threatened.

 - For example, bat feces is very harmful and can carry the disease histoplasmosis.